catseye/Robin/README.markdown

   final-result and unknown-tag reply messages, particularly during `call` and `respond`.

-* Establish (and enforce) conventions listed in the Style document.

-* Write a `timer` module which exports a process which can be asked (via a message) to send back a message after a given time has passed.
-  This could be used to build a version of `recv` which can time out.

-* Enhance the `console` module.
-Write a version of `robotfindskitten` using it.

-* In the `arith` module, possibly add `int-pow`.

-* In the `boolean` module, follow the style guidelines for associative binary operators.

 * A macro for asserting that the correct number of arguments have been given to a macro.
 (Right now the `small` macros don't complain if given too many arguments.)